rcsb/mmtf/spec.md

 Using the 'Pass-through: 32-bit signed integer array' encoding strategy (type 4).

 In the following example there are 5 groups.
 The 1st, 4th and 5th reference the `groupType` with index `2`, the 2nd references index `0` and the third references index `1`.
-So using the using the data from the `groupList` example this describes the polymer `SER-GLY-ASP-SER-SER`.
+So using the data from the `groupList` example this describes the polymer `SER-GLY-ASP-SER-SER`.

 ```JSON
 [ 2, 0, 1, 2, 2 ]